wjglerum/dcos-docs-site/pages/1.11/monitoring/logging/access-task-logs/index.md

 navigationTitle:  Controlling Access to Task Logs
 title: Controlling Access to Task Logs
 menuWeight: 2
-excerpt: Manage user access to task logs using Marathon groups
+excerpt: Managing user access to task logs using Marathon groups
-beta: true
+beta: false
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->